daveRendon/DevCamp/Presentation/InstructorGuide.md

 * It can take up to 20 minutes or more to deploy the resource group for development.

 **Possible issues**
-* No cell phone and/or Credit card for verification
+* No cell phone and/or Credit card for verification - these are required for trial subscriptions.
+If the attendee doesn't have them, let them use one of the Azure Passes.
 * If trials have already been created using that phone or credit card, the process may fail.
-If so, deploy the azure pass.
+If so, give them an azure pass.
 * If they have an existing subscription they'd like to use, that's fine but there may be issues with connectivity to O365.

 ----
 ##  Module 2 - Modern Cloud Apps Overview ####